Online Continuing Education Courses

 Meet all your state requirements

-- Includes DEA MATE Act substance use disorder training
+- Includes pharmacology course library & DEA MATE Act training

 This convenient 30-hour package of CE courses includes 24 contact hours of pharmacology to help you meet the requirements for Pennsylvania advanced practice nursing license renewal.
 Additionally, you'll find a board-approved 2-hour course on child abuse recognition and reporting, a course related to pain management and opioid use, and an 8-hour course that will meet the Drug Enforcement Administration (DEA)’s new training requirement under the Medication Access and Training Expansion (MATE) Act.